Nitish05/ENPM661-Project-3-Phase-2/README.md

             Cost to Goal:  611.641843668552
             Execution time: 27.5063 seconds
         ```
 6. The script will also save a video of the path generated.
 The video will be saved in the same directory as the script.
+(Note: This script will not check the goal node orientation, it will only check the goal node position)

 ## Contributors
 Nitish Ravisankar Raveendran - rrnitish - 120385506\